 Question #5: What are the strong points / weaknesses of this innovation?

-For the best and most accurate market research, these questions should always be asked separately.
+For the best and most accurate Market Test, these questions should always be asked separately.
 Asking for strong points of your innovation validates what makes it relevant, unique and valuable — conversely, asking for potential weaknesses puts a light on any potential blind spots missed by product developers that could turn away buyers.

 The more aware you are of your solution’s unique strengths (ie: ease of use, system reliability, reduced size) and potential deficiencies (ie: technological incompatibilities, additional costs, or no proof of concept), the better you’ll understand your own innovation, what needs altering, and which aspects to focus on in marketing and branding efforts.

-Good market research questions produce generous comments, essential feedback, awareness of potential defects and often-needed validation and confidence.
+Good Market Test questions produce generous comments, essential feedback, awareness of potential defects and often-needed validation and confidence.
 Not to mention, it’s a valuable opportunity to spread the word about your product to potential buyers.

 So what are you waiting for?